-Heu was brought to Angkor Hospital in Siem reap, Cambodia, by his grandmother, while his mother stayed home to take care of his three older sisters, and his father worked selling CDs in the hopes to raise a good day’s wage—the equivalent of $1—which would allow him to buy enough rice to feed the family of six for a day.
+Heu was brought to Angkor Hospital in Siem Reap, Cambodia, by his grandmother.
+His mother stayed home to take care of his three older sisters and his father worked selling CDs hoping to raise a good day’s wage—the equivalent of $1—which would allow him to buy enough rice to feed the family of six for a day.

 After a 90-minute surgery by Free to Smile’s team, and before putting small bandages on Heu’s tiny new lip, a nurse brought grandma in to see the results of the operation.
 In her native Cambodian dialect, the grandmother mumbled, “it is beautiful.”